Scura, Wigfield, Heyer, Stevens & Cammarota Blog

 Live Updates on COVID-19 Related Strategies

-[March 27th, 2020 3:00pm]: Bankruptcy Relief Expanded Under the Coronavirus Aid, Relief, And Economic Security Act (CARES Act), which expanded the protections consumers and small businesses enjoyed under the Bankruptcy Code.
+March 27th, 2020 saw Congress passing the Bankruptcy Relief Expanded Under the Coronavirus Aid, Relief, And Economic Security Act (CARES Act), which expanded the protections consumers and small businesses enjoyed under the Bankruptcy Code.

 Some key bankruptcy provisions under the Cares Act are as follows:

-- Increasing the Small Business Reorganization Act of 2019 (SBRA) limits under the eligibility threshold for businesses filing under new subchapter V of chapter 11 of the U.S. Bankruptcy Code from $2,725,625 of debt to $7,500,000.
+• Increasing the Small Business Reorganization Act of 2019 (SBRA) limits under the eligibility threshold for businesses filing under new subchapter V of chapter 11 of the U.S. Bankruptcy Code from $2,725,625 of debt to $7,500,000.
 It has a sunset provision, however, and the eligibility threshold will return to $2,725,625 after one year.

-- Amending the definition of “income” in the Bankruptcy Code specifically for debtors under chapters 7 and 13 so that coronavirus-related payments are not treated as income for purposes of filing bankruptcy.
+• Amending the definition of “income” in the Bankruptcy Code specifically for debtors under Chapters 7 and 13 so that coronavirus-related payments are not treated as income for purposes of filing bankruptcy.

-- The coronavirus-payments do not count toward the calculation of disposable income for purposes of confirming a chapter 13 plan, making it exempt from that calculation.
+• The coronavirus-payments do not count toward the calculation of disposable income for purposes of confirming a chapter 13 plan, making it exempt from that calculation.

 Taxpayers have an unprecedented tax payment extension from the Fed for 90 days, until July 15th.
 This is up to individuals and small business owners of up to $1 million in taxes owed, and up to $10 million for C-Corporations.